franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 ![Example of a hierarchy custom field with the new visualization, the hierarchical tree](openproject-hierarchy-custom-field-tree.png)

-### Benefit from improved accessibility with ARIA live regions
+### Benefit from improved accessibility for the date picker with ARIA live regions

 Text